dnsimple/dnsimple-support/content/articles/managing-external-zones.markdown

     ![Zones page](/files/zones-page.png)
 </div>

-## Refreshing imported zones
+## Refreshing and importing external zones {#refreshing-and-importing-external-zones}

-Loading the Zones page automatically imports new zones and their records from linked external DNS providers, if there are any.
+Loading the Zones page automatically [refreshes](/articles/deployment-editor#refreshing-external-zone-records) the current state of external zones, and imports new zones and their records from linked external DNS providers, if there are any.
 The new zones and zone records will be fetched in the background upon page load, and the Zones page will be automatically updated to reflect them once ready.